linda-seiter/CMSC115_2258/unit8_project/README.md

 to a specified cell, including those horizontally, vertically, and diagonally adjacent.
-To handle edge cases where the specified cell is located in the first or last row or column, the method should call the `isValidIndex()` method to check the validity of the indices before attempting to update an adjacent cell.
+To handle edge cases where the specified cell is located in the first or last row or column, the method should call the `isValidIndex()` method to check the validity of the indices prior to updating an adjacent cell.

 ```java
 /**